hubmapconsortium/ccf-asct-reporter/README.md

 #### Deploying

-Since the ASCT+B Data Miner is a dynamic script, Heroku has been used to deploy the server.
+Since the ASCT+B API is a dynamic script, Heroku has been used to deploy the server.
 Heroky is free to use for this usage.
 Deploying on Heroku requires the `data-miner` folder to have an additional git remote.
 To deploy the latest changes to the Heroku cloud,

 ```shell
 $ git add data-miner